Xunnamius/hashnav/Docs/Documentation.md

 * (`array`) An array consisting of all the history objects.
 * (`boolean`) `false` when out of bounds or the history object does not otherwise exist.

+####Notes
+* history.get(-1) returns the most recent hash URI data, and is equivalent to calling [getStoredHashData()](#getStoredHashData "Jump to it!").

 ####See Also
 * [History Tracking](#HistoryTracking "Jump to it!")

 <br />
 ###Public Method: <a name="PMI-history.truncate"></a>history.truncate
 Truncates the history array (starting from the front [index 0] and working towards the back [index history.length-1]).
 Usually used before calling [serialize()](#PMI-serialize "Jump to it!").
+Requires the HashNav.History module.

 ####Syntax
 	hashNav.history.truncate(count);

 ####Arguments
-1. count - (`integer`) How many history entries (starting from 0) to delete.
+1. count - (`integer`) How many history entries (starting from [index 0]) to delete.
 Does not accept negative numbers.
 Specifying a number greater than the history array's current length will cause this function to clear said array.

 ####Returns
 * (`boolean`) `false` when nothing was truncated, otherwise `true`.